eburns1148/slack-taco-bot/README.md

 * Sit back and eat tacos

 ### Wizard - bot_runner_wizard.py
+Does not require file modifications to any file

 * Run bot_runner_wizard.py
   * Enter your Slack API Key
   * Enter the Slack Channel name without the '#' symbol